-Coolants are a fluid that run continuously across the engine in order to absorb some of the heat and carry it to the radiator where the fluid will cool before rotating into the engine again.
-In its most fundamental role, coolants are used on combustion engines or any engines that burn fuel to produce power.
+Coolants are fluids that run continuously across the engine to absorb some of the heat and carry it to the radiator, where the fluid will cool before rotating into the engine again.
+Combustion engines, or engines that burn fuel to produce power, use coolants.

-Coolants are usually made with 3 key components.
-Water, Glycol, and an additive usually an inhibitor package.
+Coolants are usually made of three key components: water, glycol, and an additive, usually an inhibitor package.
 Here are those three components in more detail:

-Water: one of the most abundant substances on the earth.
+- Water: Water is one of the most abundant substances on Earth.
 It's inexpensive, and it is one of the most effective heat exchange mediums around.
-However due to a rather high freezing point, and low boiling point, water by itself cannot complete the task.
-The engine temperature within combustible engines very quickly reaches the boiling point thus meaning that water would be ineffective.
+However, due to a relatively high freezing point and low boiling point, water by itself cannot complete the task.
+The engine temperature within combustible engines quickly reaches the boiling point, meaning that water would be ineffective.

-Glycol: commonly referred to as anti-freeze (ethylene or propylene glycol) is added to water to both withstand freezing temperatures, as well as increase water’s boiling point.
-With these properties added to water, the proper engine cooling can take place.
-Ethelyn glycol has superior heat exchanging properties but is far more toxic than propylene glycol.
-Never mix the 2 glycol groups as it causes errors when measuring freeze points.
+- Glycol: Glycol, commonly referred to as antifreeze — ethylene or propylene glycol — is added to water to both withstand freezing temperatures and increase water’s boiling point.
+With these properties added to water, proper engine cooling can take place.
+Ethylene glycol has superior heat exchanging properties but is far more toxic than propylene glycol.
+Never mix the two glycol groups, as it causes errors when measuring freeze points.

 The Different Types of Coolants

-Now that you know what goes into coolants and how it keeps your systems within manageable temperatures, we can begin to learn about different types of coolants.
+Now that you know what goes into coolants and how it keeps your systems within manageable temperatures, you can begin to learn about different types of coolants.

-This is commonly called Antifreeze.
-This bright green fluorescent liquid contains silicates, a compound salt that contains both Silicon and oxygen molecules that work as resistors within the fluid to increase the boiling point and lower the freezing point.
-The silicate also coats the metallic parts of your machine inhibiting corrosion within the system.
+This is commonly called antifreeze.
+It's a bright green fluorescent liquid that contains silicates.
+This compound salt includes both silicon and oxygen molecules that work as resistors within the fluid to increase the boiling point and lower the freezing point.
+The silicate also coats the metallic parts of your machine, inhibiting corrosion within the system.